nhunguyen0901/SocialNetworks_CareerLongevity/README.md

-# Social Networks and Women Leaders' Career Longevity
+# Social Networks and Career Longevity

-This repository hosts the analyses for an ongoing research project exploring the potential of social networks in promoting career success.
+This repository chronicles my ongoing research into the role of social networks in fostering career longevity and productivity.
 Using IMDb data, I trace the evolution of networks over time and examine how these changes influence people's career longevity and productivity.
 I specifically focus on the different impacts networks have on men and women, offering strategies for crafting more beneficial and equitable professional networks.

-This repository will be updated periodically as the research evolves.

 ## Navigating the complexity of large-scale networks

-Imagine nearly 5 billion potential connections in a yearly network comprising roughly 100,000 individuals.
-Over 23 years, this balloons to more than 100 billion potential connections.
-I find this feature of networks fascinating—as each new individual joins, the possibilities for new links grow exponentially because each newcomer can in theory connect with all the existing members.
+Imagine a network comprising about 100,000 individuals.
+Annually, this network could potentially foster nearly 5 billion connections, which baloons to over 100 billion across two decades.
+This staggering complexity stems from two inherent features of networks.
+First is exponential growth: each time a new individual joins, the network's potential connections expand exponentially; every newcomer brings the possibility to connect with all existing members.
+Second is constant flux: like the ebb and flow of the ocean, networks are never static; old connections dissolve and new ones emerge continually.

-Another thing I love about networks is that they are constantly changing, with old ties dissolving and new ones forming.
-To capture these shifts, I've constructed and analyzed 21 sequential network graphs, each spanning a three-year period.
-Starting from from 2000-2002 data and moving through to 2020-2022, this method allows me to track the changes in people's social capital up to 2023.
+To capture these shifts, I've constructed and analyzed 21 sequential network graphs.
+Each graph spans a three-year period, starting from 2000-2002 and stretching to 2020-2022.
+This methodological approach allows me to track the evolution of social capital up to the year 2023, providing a longitudinal view of how connections impact career trajectories.

 ## Notebooks in this Repository: